scottalmond/EscapeRoom/resources/DESIGN.md

 The following list of tasks shows the planned date of completion of significant code elements to acheive the mid-March "95% completion" deadline.
 A functional build entails displaying relevant content on the monitors in response to user and proctor inputs to facilitate an end-to-end playthroguh of the room.

-- 12/18/17 Architecture Plan
+- Dec 18, 2017 Architecture Plan
-- 12/31/17 Functional Architecture, IO Handler, Core
+- Dec 31, 2017 Functional Architecture, IO Handler, Core
-- 1/2/17 Handoff to Morse Code puzzle developer
+- Jan 2, 2018 Handoff to Morse Code puzzle developer
-- 1/8/17 Video Functional Build
+- Jan 8, 2018 Video Functional Build
-- 2/5/17 Hyperspace Functional Build
+- Feb 5, 2018 Hyperspace Functional Build
-- 2/19/17 Snake Functional Build
+- Feb 19, 2018 Snake Functional Build
-- 2/26/17 Credits Functional Build
+- Feb 26, 2018 Credits Functional Build
-- 3/12/17 Integration with Morse Code
+- Mar 12, 2018 Integration with Morse Code